rstacruz/npm-pipeline-rails/README.md

 #### Manual setup

 * Create a `package.json` with `start` and `build` scripts. ([See example](lib/generators/npm_pipeline/brunch/package.json))
+  * `start` - Configure this script to run a development file watcher.
+  * `build` - Configure this script to run a production compiler.
+* Put together a setup with [Brunch], [Broccoli], or any other tool that will take files from `app/brunch/` and render them to `vendor/assets/stylesheets/brunch/` and `vendor/assets/javascripts/brunch/`.
+(Replace `brunch` with whatever build tool you use.)
 * Add your expected compiled assets to `.gitignore`.

 #### Set up support for tests